 Though the hives have been present since we began climbing here, we believe the increase in climbing traffic may be upsetting them.
 Even when there are bees there is still plenty of climbing in the area.

 Occasionally you will see the hive ripple like a crowd wave at a sporting event.
-Be aware that this a sign that the bees are feeling threatened and it is a good indicator to move away.
-If you are allergic to bee stings, carry along benadryl and/or an epi-pen as a precautions.
+Be aware that this is a sign that the bees are feeling threatened and it is a good indicator to move away.
+If you are allergic to bee stings, carry along benadryl and/or an epi-pen as a precaution.